-Cloud migration is a journey, not a one-time checkpoint on your modernization checklist.
-And your handle on and utilization of your interconnected cloud infrastructure needs to be able to scale and mature alongside your ever-changing business goals.
+5. Be Ready to Scale With Flexibility and AutomationCloud migration is not a one-time checkpoint on your modernization checklist.
+Your handle on and utilization of your interconnected cloud infrastructure needs to scale and mature alongside ever-changing business goals.

-Sounds obvious, sure, but which tooling and approach you decide to use to manage this journey is what will determine how agile and future-ready your organization will be.
+Which tooling and approach you decide to use to manage this journey is what will determine how agile and future-ready your organization will be.

 - How can I easily add more business layers and relationships to this picture?

 - How can I connect and understand how migrating to the cloud impacts everything from processes, to people, to strategies and more?

-- How can I keep my data as relevant and up to date as possible, quickly and confidently, within an organization and industry that’s constantly in flux?
+- How can I keep my data as relevant and up-to-date as possible, quickly and confidently, within an organization and industry that’s constantly in flux?

 - How can I easily integrate the data, tooling, and communication platforms we already have?

 - How can we spend less time managing data and more time planning and preparing for multiple futures?

 Cloud Migration Checklist Summary

-🔑 4.
-Prepare for multiple potential scenarios: By branching your roadmaps with Scenarios.
+4. Prepare for multiple potential scenarios: By branching your roadmaps with Scenarios.

 5. Prepare to scale with the industry's most flexible and visionary Enterprise Architecture tool.

 Planning is everything in cloud migration.
 See how Ardoq’s seven steps can ensure successful strategic planning.
 Get started today: